-Members-Only Deals: Captain's Club members are offered several special discounted sailings per year, some of which can be a good deal compared to retail rates, especially if it also includes an onboard credit or discount certificate.
+Members-Only Deals: Captain's Club members are offered several special discounted sailings per year, some of which can be a good deal compared to retail rates, especially if they also include an onboard credit or discount certificate.
 Compare prices to verify the savings.

-Members-Only Deals: Costa Club members are offered five percent off any sailings -- which they can extend to travel companions, and also an extra discount on a selection of departures which they will be notified of throughout the year.
+Members-Only Deals: Costa Club members are offered 5 percent off select sailings -- which they can extend to travel companions staying in the same cabin.
+Throughout the year, they'll be notified of extra discounts on an additional selection of departures.

-Reason to Belong: Incredibly generous onboard incentives that increase as passengers pass designated milestones.
-For instance?
-You begin with free onboard credit (after 5 cruises), progress to a free upgrade (after 10 cruises), progress to $300 shipboard credit (after 55 cruises), and then receive a free weeklong cruise (after 30 cruises).
-The ultimate prize for the 100 cruise mark: A free cruise up to 12 days long in the Crystal penthouse, with a private dinner in the Vintage Room.
+Perks: All Crystal Society members receive a Crystal Society tote bag and lapel pin, as well as invitations to exclusive Crystal Society shore excursions and Passport, a quarterly magazine.
+A Crystal Society host or hostess is available to members on every sailing.
+Depending on milestone level, members will receive additional perks.
+For example, you begin with a one-time onboard credit of $150 to $200 (after five cruises), progress to a free upgrade (after 10 cruises), snag a free weeklong cruise (after 30 cruises) and progress to $300 shipboard credit (after 55 cruises).
+The ultimate prize for the 100-cruise mark: A free cruise up to 12 days long in the Crystal penthouse, with a private dinner in the Vintage Room.
 Crystal's Society Sailings (there are usually one to two each year) offer special programming, onboard parties and events.

 Members-Only Deals: All Crystal Society members are eligible for the Crystal Society savings, available on every cruise.